Adhesive Application - Machines and Tools

 Most used types of clamps

-As I said, there are many kinds of clips, but not all of them are widely used.
+As I said there are many kinds of clamps, but not all of them are widely used.
 The most common workshop clamps are:

 Type C clamp.
-They are so called because of the fixed frame in the shape of the letter C. It is the standard clamp model, simple and very popular.
-Virtually all 'collections' of clamps start with this type.
-They are clamps with enough clamping force to hold an object fixed to a surface so that it can be acted upon (drilled or threaded, for example).
-They can even fix objects that do not have a perfectly flat surface.
+They are so called because of the fixed frame in the shape of the letter C. It is the standard, simple and very popular clamp.
+Virtually all "collections" of clamps start with this type.
+They are clamps with sufficient clamping force to hold an object fixed to a surface in such a way that it can be acted upon (drilled or threaded, for example).
+It can even clamp objects that do not have a perfectly flat surface.
 But they are heavy and not very easy to handle.
 C-clamps are cheap and can be used for both wood and metal.
 They come in different sizes and it's a good idea to have 2 of each size you want to buy.

 F-type clamp.
-Also because of the resemblance to that letter it is called so.
-It is widely used in the woodworking industry to join solid wood panels.
-They have a variable opening and can clamp, depending on the size, from very small pieces to panels with widths of over 1 m.
-The force applied to the piece after clamping is less than that developed by a C-clamp.
+It is also called this because of its similarity to that letter.
+It is widely used in the wood industry for joining solid wood panels.
+They have a variable opening and can clamp, depending on the size, from very small pieces to panels more than 1 m wide.
+The force applied to the piece after clamping is lower than that developed by a C-clamp.
 They are also called parallel clamps.

 A variant of F-clamps are quick-release clamps.
-They are very popular, they tighten and loosen very quickly.
-To do this you have to operate the handle which works like a plunger.
+They are very popular, they tighten and release very quickly.
+This is done by operating the handle which works like a plunger.

 clamp clamps